Nonlocal degenerate parabolic hyperbolic equations on bounded domains: Introduction

 \subsubsection{Nonlocal boundary value problems}

 Our nonlocal operators $\L$ are naturally defined on the whole space.
 For problem \eqref{E} to be well-defined, we need to restrict $\L$ to the bounded domain $\Omega$.
 Likely the most classical way of doing this is to impose Dirichlet data on the complement $\Omega^c$ as in \eqref{E}.
 In probability theory this corresponds to stopping or killing the underlying (particle) processes the first time it exits from $\Omega$ \cite{Dy65}.
-This approach is by far the most studied model in the PDE setting, with a large literature including important contributions of Caffarelli and Silvestre \cite{CaSi07,Caf12,Vaz12,R-Ot16,BuVa16}.
+This approach is by far the most popular one in the PDE setting, with a large literature including important contributions of Caffarelli and Silvestre -- see e.g. \cite{CaSi07,Caf12,Vaz12,R-Ot16,BuVa16}.
 As opposed to the local case, there are many other ways to restrict $\L$ to a bounded domain and impose Dirichlet conditions.
-Equivalent definitions in $\R^d$ \cite{Kwa17} via PDEs, probability, calculus of variations, spectral theory etc., may differ on domains and lead to different interpretations of Dirichlet conditions.
-Popular choices are censoring and spectral definitions \cite{BoBuCh03,Gr18} where boundary data is only required on $\partial \Omega$.
+Equivalent definitions of nonlocal operators in $\R^d$ \cite{Kwa17} via PDEs, probability, calculus of variations, spectral theory etc., may differ on domains and lead to different interpretations of Dirichlet conditions.
+Prominent examples are approaches based on censoring (regional fractional Laplcians) or spectral theory (spectral fractional Laplcians) \cite{BoBuCh03,Gr18} where data is only required on the boundary $\partial \Omega$.
 But the resulting operators $\L$ are no longer translation invariant, and their integral representations depend explicitly on $\Omega$.
-See e.g. \cite{Gr18} for a comparison of the three main models and \cite{BoFiVa18a, BoFiVa18b} for a discussion in a nonlinear PDE setting.
+See e.g. \cite{Gr18} for a comparison of the three approaches discussed above and \cite{BoFiVa18a, BoFiVa18b} for a discussion in a nonlinear PDE setting.